vlitejs/vlite/docs/download.md

 title: Download - vLitejs
-description: vLitejs project will be available soon
+description: vLitejs is available on Github and npm

-The plugin is available as the `vlitejs` package name on [npm](https://www.npmjs.com/package/vlitejs) and [Github](https://github.com/yoriiis/vlitejs).<br />
+vLitejs is available as the `vlitejs` package name on [Github](https://github.com/yoriiis/vlitejs) and [npm](https://www.npmjs.com/package/vlitejs).<br />

 <script>
   ((window.gitter = {}).chat = {}).options = {